The first mate shouted, "The cannons be ready, Captain!"

 What do you get when you cross a mosquito with a mountain climber?

-Nothing.
-You can't cross a vector and a scaler.*
+Nothing, because you can't cross a vector and a scaler.*

 The nerdy jokes I treasure span the academic spectrum, much like my own interests.